-Summary - Accelerating Translation
+SUMMARY - ACCELERATING TRANSLATION

-Title: Medical Students' Perceptions, Knowledge, and Competence in Treating Neurodivergent, Disability, and Chronic Illness (NDCI) Populations: Results from a Cross-Sectional Study.

-Main Problem to Solve: 650 million individuals worldwide have a disability, including chronic conditions requiring accommodations, temporary or permanent physical or sensory disabilities, and/or cognitive, educational, and social differences.
-In recognition of the broad spectrum of disability - and in alignment with the social model of disability - the current paper refers to these populations as Neurodivergent, Disability, and Chronic Illness (NDCI) populations.
+- 2 Title: Medical Students' Perceptions, Knowledge, and Competence in Treating Neurodivergent, Disability, and - 3 Chronic Illness (NDCI) Populations: Results from a Cross-Sectional Study - 4 Main Problem to Solve: 650 million individuals worldwide have a disability, including chronic conditions - 5 requiring accommodations, temporary or permanent physical or sensory disabilities, and/or cognitive, - 6 educational, and social differences.
+In recognition of the broad spectrum of disability-and in alignment with the - social model of disability-the current paper refers to these populations as Neurodivergent, Disability, and - 8 Chronic Illness (NDCI) populations.
 NDCI populations face significant health and healthcare disparities.
-Indeed, having an NDCI condition was among the strongest independent risk factors for a COVID-19 diagnosis and COVID-19 mortality.
-Physicians lack of knowledge about NDCI - originating from shortcomings in medical training worldwide - is an important mechanism underlying health disparities.

-Aim of Study: This study aims to describe current medical students' perceptions, self-reported knowledge, and competence related to treating NDCI patients.
-Findings have the potential to inform changes to medical school curricula that can ameliorate health disparities for NDCI populations.

-Methodology: The current study was cross-sectional and featured the administration of an online survey targeting all medical students at a diverse public university in Los Angeles, California.
-Survey development was an iterative and collaborative process among a team of students and faculty affiliated with the host institution.
-The final survey included 10 Likert Scale questions reflecting self-reported perceptions, knowledge, and competence, as well as background and demographic questions.
-The sample featured a diverse sample of 97 medical students.

-Results: Few medical students surveyed indicated that the NDCI-focused curriculum in their medical school was sufficient and reported feeling comfortable taking care of patients with NDCI.
-Most wanted additional training about NDCI.
-Few indicated that they were knowledgeable about ableism and using anti-ableist language, self-determination for patients with NDCI, coordinating care, and accommodations or benefits for individuals with NDCI.
-Existing knowledge about these topics primarily came from the news, media, and personal experiences.
-When asked about specific NDCI conditions, few students reported that they were extremely or somewhat competent in caring for individuals with each condition.

-Conclusion: Findings from this research demonstrate the gaps in medical education, as exemplified by medical students surveyed in one U.S. public university.
-Results can inform efforts to develop NDCI curricula and ameliorate global health disparities associated with a lack of physician knowledge about NDCI conditions.
+Indeed, - 9 having an NDCI condition was among the strongest independent risk factors for a COVID-19 diagnosis and - 10 COVID-19 mortality.
+Physician lack of knowledge about NDCI-originating from shortcomings in medical - training worldwide- is an important mechanism underlying health disparities. - 12 Aim of Study: The purpose of this study is to describe current medical students' perceptions, self-reported - knowledge, and competence related to treating NDCI patients.
+Findings have the potential to inform changes to - medical school curricula that can ameliorate health disparities for NDCI populations. - 15 Methodology: The current study was cross-sectional and featured the administration of an online survey - targeting all medical students at a diverse public university in Los Angeles, California.
+Survey development was - an iterative and collaborative process among a team of students and faculty affiliated with the host institution. - 18 The final survey included 10 Likert Scale questions reflecting self-reported perceptions, knowledge, and - competence, as well as background and demographic questions.
+The sample featured a diverse sample of 97 - 20 medical students. - 21 Results: Few medical students surveyed indicated that the NDCI-focused curriculum in their medical school - 22 was sufficient and reported feeling comfortable taking care of patients with NDCI.
+Most wanted additional - 23 training about NDCI.
+Few indicated that they were knowledgeable about ableism and using anti-ableist - language, self-determination for patients with NDCI, coordinating care, and accommodations or benefits for - 25 individuals with NDCI.
+Existing knowledge about these topics primarily came from the news, media, and - personal experiences.
+When asked about specific NDCI conditions, few students reported that they were - extremely or somewhat competent in caring for individuals with each condition. - 28 Conclusion: Findings from this research demonstrate the gaps in medical education, as exemplified by - 29 medical students surveyed in one U.S. public university.
+Results can inform efforts to develop NDCl curricula - and ameliorate global health disparities associated with a lack of physician knowledge about NDCI conditions.